 Please note that selections typically are available about 48 hours in advance of the race.

 Jeremy Plonk has worked in the racing industry professionally for 20 years and has been a statistical consultant to Keeneland, Del Mar and Oaklawn Park, as well as NBC Sports and ESPN.
 He has been a national racing columnist for ESPN.com and Daily Racing Form and is the owner of Horse Player NOW, creators of the Night School national fan education program.
 A former chart caller for Equibase, he continues to be a public handicapper in the Horse Player NOW BUZZ report.

-Weather: Afternoon showers are in the forecast for Sunday so keep an eye on the weather and course conditions.
-Temperatures are forecasted in the low 60s.
+Weather: After a rainy weekend, sunny skies and 74-degree temps are in the Wednesday forecast.
 For up-to-the-minute weather updates for Keeneland, including the track surface temperature and today’s maintenance, click: http://www.keeneland.com/racing/track-conditions.

 Feel free to drop me an E-mail anytime at Jeremy@Horseplayernow.com.